cf-convention/cf-convention.github.io/GDT/index.md

 ---
 layout: default
-title: GDT convention
+title: GDT conventions
 ---

-# GDT netCDF conventions
+# GDT conventions

 The GDT conventions were developed between 1997 and 1999 by Jonathan Gregory, Bob Drach, Simon Tett and Karl Taylor.
 The last published version was 1.3.